mdkamran-stack/kubernetes/devops_molvi/kr-network_k8s-troublesh.md

 # One pv will claim in one pvc
 # dynamic provisioning suppose we want 1 gb it will provide one 1gb and it is identified by access mode and size .

+## what is namespace in k8s
+A namespace is used to logically isolate and manage Kubernetes resources within a single cluster.

+## what is difference b/w deployment statefulset and Daemonset.

+Deployment: webapplication microservices RestAPI
+StatefuleSet: Database Message queue distibuted system (Elastic search Kafka)
+Daemonset: Logging Agent Fluentd (Prometus node exporter) Network plugins.

+## what is Repicaset
+Replicaset Ensures Specified no of pod running all time.